Areas of Expertise

 B.A., Philosophy and Religion, Carson-Newman College

-Scott Landes, Ph.D., joined the University of Florida in August 2014 as an Assistant Professor of Sociology.
+Scott Landes, Ph.D., joined the University of North Florida in August 2014 as an Assistant Professor of Sociology.
 Current research projects focus on morbidity and mortality trends among adults with disability, and life course perspectives on intellectual disability.
 He regularly teaches courses in research methods, sociological theory, medical sociology, and aging and the life course.

 Publications & Presentations

 Landes, S.D.
 (2017).
 The association between education and mortality for adults with intellectual disability.
 Journal of Health and Social Behavior, 58(1), 70-85. doi: 10.1177/0022146516683227

 Landes, S.D.
 (2017).
 The intellectual disability mortality disadvantage: Diminishing with age?
 American Journal on Intellectual and Developmental Disabilities, 122(2), 192-207. doi: 10.1352/1944-7558-122.2.192

 Landes, S.D., Wilder, J., & Williams, D. (2017).
 The effect of race and birth cohort on the veteran mortality differential.
 Social Science & Medicine, 179, 36-44. doi: 10.1016/j.socscimed.2017.02.030

 Landes, S.D., Ardelt, M., & Landes.
 A.T.
 (Forthcoming).
 Exploring the Veteran/non-Veteran mortality differential: The influence of war and smoke.
 In Aldwin, C.M., Spiro, A., Settersten, R.A.
 (Eds.), Long-term outcomes of military service.
 Washington, DC: APA.